 Indiana Fever choose Caitlin Clark as first pick in WNBA Draft

-Caitlin Clark, the University of Iowa sensation and NCAA Division I all-time leading scorer, was picked first in the WNBA draft by the Indiana Fever.
+Caitlin Clark, the University of Iowa sensation and NCAA Division I all-time leading scorer was picked first in the WNBA draft on Monday by the Indiana Fever.

+Clark, who helped carry the Hawkeyes to the national championship final this year, was widely expected to be chosen as the first pick.

+Her Lousiana State University rival (and off-court friend) Angel Reese was also chosen in the first round, with the Chicago Sky drafting the power forward seventh overall.

 The moment @caitlinclark heard her name called as the #1 overall pick, taking her talents to the @indianafever ☝️